ossd-s25/Zephyr271828-weekly/README.md

-This is a simple template for the class blog.
+This is the repo of Yufeng Xu's weekly post for [CSCI-UA 480 Open Source Software Development](https://cs.nyu.edu/~jk157/ossd_s25/).